Mechanical Keyboard Kit - Lotus 58 - unWired (Pair with dongle)

 • USB-C connector, (USB 1.1 device and host support).

-• Single RGB LED as indicator.
+• Single RGB LED usable as an indicator.

 • Dimensions (LxBxH): 28x18x8 mm